Grennith/Map-A-Droid/README.md

 If you do not get OpenCV 3.0 or above:
 Run the shell from [here](https://github.com/milq/milq/blob/master/scripts/bash/install-opencv.sh)

-> If face issues with the shell sceript ensure that Open JDK has installed correctly and try and running lines 57-70 individually and on line 67 run just `cmake` without the paramters.
+> If face issues with the shell script ensure that Open JDK has installed correctly and try and running lines 57-70 individually and on line 67 run just `cmake` without the parameters.

 All other parts are installed from the requirements.txt

 #### MacOS (Using Brew ([How to Install Brew](https://brew.sh/)))
 Run the shell from [here](https://github.com/milq/milq/blob/master/scripts/bash/install-opencv.sh)

-> If face issues with the shell sceript ensure that Open JDK has installed correctly and try and running lines 57-70 individually and on line 67 run just `cmake` without the paramters.
+> If face issues with the shell script ensure that Open JDK has installed correctly and try and running lines 57-70 individually and on line 67 run just `cmake` without the parameters.

 ```bash
 brew install imagemagick
 brew install tesseract --all-languages
 ```

 #### Windows
 ```bash
 // TODO